 For travelers debarking or embarking there, Copenhagen has one of the most convenient rail services between downtown's main terminal (Kobenhavn) and the airport.
 The ride takes about 15 minutes.
 For travelers with a day to kill before flying, the rail station offers baggage storage.

 Currency & Best Way to Get Money

-Denmark is one of Europe's hold-outs in terms of embracing the Euro, so be prepared to master the krone (as of summer 2008 it's about $4.75 DKK to $1 USD, and 9.35 DKK to 1 GBP) and beware of sticker shock everywhere, at restaurants, at hotels and in shops.
+Denmark is one of Europe's hold-outs in terms of embracing the euro, so be prepared to master the krone.
+Beware of sticker shock at restaurants, hotels and shops.

 Currency exchange can be made in most banks, post offices and train stations.
-Traveler's checks should be exchanged at banks or exchange offices since very few businesses will accept them (ATMs and credit cards have made them nearly obsolete).
-Banks are open from Monday through Friday from 9:30 a.m. - 4 p.m. and Thursday until 6 p.m.
-There are several exchange offices in the central train station across from Tivoli Gardens that stay open until 10 p.m.
-For the best exchange rate, use ATMs, found almost everywhere.
+Banks are open Monday through Friday from 9:30 a.m.
+There are several exchange offices in the central station across from Tivoli Gardens that stay open late.
+For the best exchange rates, use ATMs, found almost everywhere.

 Note: Many European ATMs display only numerals on the keypad.
 For pin codes that include letters, commit to memory or jot down the translation to numbers.

 Danish, which is a bit difficult to master, is the language spoken.
 Generally, English is spoken and understood.